'BILBAO AND PAINTING' EXHIBITION AT THE GUGGENHEIM

-The works, by different artists of that period, reflect the life and customs of the bourgeois and ordinary citizens.
+The works, by different artists of that period, reflected the life and customs of the bourgeois and ordinary citizens.
 The daily chores, the boats and terraces on the estuary or the popular festivals reveal the energy and power of a city that stood out thanks to its shipbuilding and iron and steel industry and its banking, commercial and cultural activity.

 Barañano explained at the presentation of the exhibition that the aim was "not to document but to experience the Bilbao that is changing from a village to a big city, through painting".

-The sea is also a recurring theme, and artists such as Ramón Zubiaurre and Gustavo de Maeztu reflect its beauty and colour in works such as El Marino Vasco Shanti Andía and the triptych Tierra Vasca.
+The sea was also a recurring theme, and artists such as Ramón Zubiaurre and Gustavo de Maeztu reflect its beauty and colour in works such as El Marino Vasco Shanti Andía and the triptych Tierra Vasca.

 A WALK THROUGH IBERDROLA'S ORIGINS

 The Bilbao and Painting exhibition reflected the atmosphere, the era and the place where Iberdrola was founded, which is why its sponsorship was of particular importance to the company.

 Ignacio Galán, Chairman and CEO of the Iberdrola Group

 There are few more genuine and legitimate reasons for pride than to showcase the beauty of the place one comes from.
 Iberdrola is therefore very pleased to promote this exhibition.

 Two companies that were the precursors of Iberdrola Hidroeléctrica Ibérica (1901) and Saltos del Duero (1918), emerged in the atmosphere of prosperity reflected in the pictorial exhibition.
 It was a time when the combination of the cutting-edge know-how of engineers, the efforts of workers and the financial capacity of investors culminated in major projects.